Ayurveda Schools and Careers

 Unlike the approach of Western medicine, which tends to focus on treatment of symptoms, Ayurvedic health care focuses on prevention and on individual attention and evaluation.
 It’s a truly holistic approach to wellness that promotes a healthy diet and lifestyle as well as an intense spiritual connection with our bodies, our minds and the world around us.
 If this approach to health appeals to you, then take some time to research Ayurveda college.

-Sources: NCCAM, National Institute of Health, Florida Institute for Complementary and Alternative Medicine, The Ayurvedic Institute, Kerala Ayurveda Academy, Maharishi University of Management, National Ayurvedic Medical Association.
+Sources: National Center for Complementary and Integrative Health (NCCIH, formerly the National Center for Complementary and Alternative Medicine [NCCAM]), National Institute of Health, Florida Institute for Complementary and Alternative Medicine, The Ayurvedic Institute, Kerala Ayurveda Academy, Maharishi University of Management, National Ayurvedic Medical Association.